josbeir/cakephp-latte-view/docs/tags-filters-functions.md

 There are 2 ways of passing options to FormHelper methods.

-1: Using n:name style arguments, these give you full control of dataa passed to the method.
+1: Using n:name style arguments, these give you full control of data passed to the method.

 ```latte
 {var $label = 'My label'}